 A good understanding of accounting is vital to the success of any professionals.
 It is essential to be able to understand and ask the right questions when reviewing proposal, budgets and financial statements.
 Perhaps you need to manage a Profit & Loss statement.
 Or maybe you want to get on top of budgets, or tighten up financial controls.
 For sales people, it’s often about understanding a prospect’s business better.
 And how to increase profits.
 A good understanding of Accounting will help you make better-informed decisions and enhance your professional skills set.

-Here we will get you started with the most fundamentals of accounting (promise me you will read to the end, because that’s the golden part!) 😉
+In this article, we will get you started with the most fundamentals of accounting for non-accounting professionals (promise me you will read to the end, because that’s the golden part!) 😉

 The principal equation for accounting is Assets = Liabilities + Owner’s Equity.
 There are five types of general accounting categorization that you will need to know (Source: Keynote Support):